 Ben & Jerry's is the premium ice cream maker behind such favorites as Cherry Garcia and Chocolate Chip Cookie Dough.
 But, do you know Ben's and Jerry's favorite flavors?
 What was their biggest argument?
 Are there cool perks to working at the company?
-I dug deep (into my pint of ice cream) to research these little known facts about one of America's favorite brands.
+We dug deep (into a pint of ice cream) to research these little-known facts about one of America's favorite brands.

 Ben Can't Smell